Season two taste

 3. Evenly spread the brown sugar and cinnamon over the butter, and finish with a pinch of flaky sea salt.

-4. Roll the dough, creating a log, slice the rolls using a sharp knife, about 1½- 2 inches thick for nice big rolls.
+4. Roll the dough, creating a log, slice the rolls using a very sharp knife, about 1½- 2 inches thick for nice big rolls.

 Cream Cheese Icing